 The findings made during the due diligence are presented in a clear report discussing the individual areas of focus and highlighting potential problems.
 The report can be used for negotiations for the purchase price or for obtaining financing.

-RSM TACOMA offers financial and tax due diligence services for Czech as well as foreign clients.
+RSM CZ offers financial and tax due diligence services for Czech as well as foreign clients.
 Our services are not limited to the private sector only.
 We are prepared to represent clients both on the sell side and the buy side.